mikoskinen/Blazor.AdaptiveCards/doc/quickstart.md

 Adaptive Cards for Blazor targets the server side version of Blazor, which was released in .NET Core 3.0.
 This tutorials gives you a quick run through of how to build a Blazor application which uses Adaptive Cards.

+## The Goal

 ## The starting point

+## Adding the Adaptive Cards for Blazor

+Adaptive Cards for Blazor is available as a NuGet package.

 ## The schema